 Bewitched – original title: Gu – is a 1981 Hong Kong supernatural horror film directed by Chih-Hung Kuei (Hex after Hex; Curse of Evil; Corpse Mania; et al).
-It stars Fei Ai, Melvin Wong and Fanny Fen-Ni.
+The movie stars Fei Ai, Melvin Wong and Fanny Fen-Ni.

 A semi-sequel, Mo aka The Boxer’s Omen, followed in 1983.

 Wong, a Hong Kong detective, investigates the death of a girl, only to find out that the perpetrator is her father, Lam Wai.

 Under interrogation, the grief-stricken father insists that he was obeying the will of an evil Thai wizard.
 Wong decides to travel to Thailand himself to investigate these claims but also becomes cursed…